-10. Get Ready for Adventure
+1. Get Ready for Adventure in Any Season

-One of our favorites is the Franconia Notch area, featuring hikes near the iconic Old Man site remains, the Flume Gorge and the Basin.
+One of our favorites is Franconia Notch State Park, featuring hikes near the iconic Old Man site remains, the Flume Gorge, and the Basin.
 The best season to enjoy a family hike is any season!
 Spring brings the wet, wildlife, and wildflowers.
 Summer hiking allows for exploring watering holes and swimming areas after your hike, while fall provides terrific foliage.

 Those not interested in hiking but craving the outdoors might consider a moose sighting tour.
 Chances for viewing these humongous creatures increase the farther north you drive, however, many tour companies offer chauffeured drives with good odds of finding a moose.
 Gorham Moose Tours operates seasonally from a booth in the center of Gorham.
 You might also be lucky enough to spy one roadside on these rural drives, but take care driving at night to avoid a collision.

 The Shaker people were a hardworking, communal people that flourished in the late 1800s.
 A visit to the Canterbury Shaker Village is a trip back in time and a perfect way to introduce kids to history and the workings of culture and religion.
 A tour guide takes you through the restored buildings where you can see how printing for the village and laundry for the residents were accomplished.
 You may even be able to participate in tasks or help harvest the garden.

 Mount Washington, at 6200 feet, is the highest peak in New England.
 Although hiking is only for the hardiest due to the extreme weather changes and frequent rescues, there are lower peaks in the Presidential range (still family-friendly, yet quite difficult) such as Mount Lincoln and Mount Lafayette via the Falling Waters Trail.
-Choose wisely.

 It is very unusual to get a good view from the top of Mount Washington because views are clear only a few days per year.
 However, if you are lucky enough to catch a clear day it is remarkable both from the top and the bottom.